Best place to find information and services that your council provides...

 Any St Helens resident who requires help and support getting back into employment as a result of the ongoing coronavirus situation, please contact our Ways to Work Team for advice and guidance.
 Email email@example.com or call 01744 676131.

-The National Careers Service (NCS) for St Helens is available to assist newly laid off or individuals under notice of redundancy.
+The National Careers Service (NCS) for St Helens is available to assist newly laid-off individuals or those under notice of redundancy.
 Call National Careers Service for more information on 01744 698800.

 A fund of £65,000 of business support for community and social businesses to help them cope with the impact of COVID-19 has been launched by Liverpool City Region Combined Authority.